 Overview

-This skill set will provide you with the skills and knowledge to service, diagnose and repair air conditioning systems including heating, ventilation, and air conditioning (HVAC) in a range of different vehicles.
+Through hands-on training, you’ll develop the skills to service, diagnose and repair heating, ventilation and air conditioning (HVAC) systems in various vehicles.

 Qualification: |